 “Not today, just the usual blue will do.”

 The new pair would be traded out with the old pair.
-I always like to believe they were sent by armored courier to Sears-Roebuck Home Base in Chicago for additional research and study.
-The clerks would step off to the side in private conversation with mother, with an occasional point to me standing in the aisle.
-She never cared, mother loved the fact that she outfitted me in one purchase of Toughskin jeans for several years.
+I always liked to believe the ruined pairs were sent by armored courier to Sears-Roebuck Home Base in Chicago for additional research and study.
+The clerks would step off to the side in private conversation with mother, with an occasional point to me standing in the aisle, for probably some “suggestions” about parenting.
+She never cared, mother loved the fact that she outfitted me in one purchase of Toughskins jeans for several years.
 I went through them so fast, the growth spurts played little effect.

-It was the perfect, accidental plan.
+It was the perfect, accidental fashion plan.